tcsung/SharePoint-to-share-drive/README.md

 ## Preface
-If you like SharePoint, then you probably seeking to use it as a network drive, this tool can help you accomplish on your Windows computer.
+If you like SharePoint, then you probably seeking to use it like a network drive, this tool can accomplish this on your Windows computer.

 ## Requirement
 Windows 10, If computer still using Windows 7 then try to install Powershell 5.1  and also .Net4 before use it.
 Never test for Windows 8 but should be fine if you have Powershell 5.1 installed.